Not sure where to buy all those household essentials for your life in the United Kingdom? Find out with our helpful guide to shopping in the UK.

 DIY, home, and garden

 Thinking about doing some DIY?
 The British are a nation of DIY-ers, and the biggest nationwide hardware chains are B&Q, Homebase, and Wickes.
+Alongside DIY goods, these also sell affordable kitchens and bathrooms.
 Generally speaking, these stores are in out-of-town retail parks, although some are finding their way to the high street.
 Also on the high street are Wilkos and Robert Dyas, two hardware stores that sell a range of household goods.

 If you’re looking for furniture, the Swedish retailer IKEA has around 20 stores across the country.
 Other furniture stores include Habitat, Furniture Village, and Harveys, as well as many independent and regional retailers.
 For carpets, Carpet Right is one of the leading retailers.
 However, many of the leading UK department stores sell home furnishings at competitive prices, including John Lewis and Marks & Spencer.

 Gardening remains ever-popular in the UK.
-While most hardware stores have an outdoor section, even small market towns are likely to have at least one garden center.
+While most hardware stores like B&Q and Homebase have an outdoor section, even small market towns are likely to have at least one garden center.
 These centers are often sprawling stores selling everything from plants and flowers to heavy outdoor machinery and even pet supplies.
 Many also have cafés, allowing visitors to make a day of it.

 Books, magazines, and stationery